Logo Global Gateway

 The Land Cover, Forest & Crop Mapping Service was co-developed with Philippine stakeholders and is delivered alongside CopPhil’s other thematic services on Ground Motion Monitoring and Benthic Habitat Monitoring.
 Throughout 2025, dedicated trainings were implemented to strengthen both technical skills and institutional understanding, ensuring that participating agencies can effectively interpret and apply Copernicus-derived products within their respective mandates.

 The co-development process also required navigating practical challenges common in the Philippine context, including limited or outdated ground-truth data for validation and persistent cloud cover hindering the benefits of optical imagery.
-These constraints were addressed collaboratively with local stakeholders and will continue to be monitored throughout 2026 as the services are fully operationalised.
+These constraints were addressed collaboratively with local stakeholders and will continue to be monitored throughout 2026 as the services are fully operationalized.

 In 2025, CopPhil advanced the deployment of its Earth Observation Services and strengthened the technical and institutional capacity of Philippine stakeholders.
 With the core products now established, CopPhil is gearing up for mainstreaming them in 2026, focusing on integrating these services into agency workflows and supporting their sustained operational use.
 As partner institutions increase their ability to independently process, interpret, and apply Copernicus EO data, the Philippines will be better equipped to manage its forests, monitor agricultural landscapes, and plan for resilient and sustainable development.